yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-3.md

 ## Restricted syntax

 This may not be a big deal, but we had to switch our API to be able to detect dynamic rules.
-This means that we can't do something like this
+This means that we can't do something like this:

 ```typescript
 const Block = styled((props: Props) =>